filiphric/filiphric.com-new/content/contains-an-overlooked-gem-in-cypress/index.md

   .contains(/Apple/)
 ```

 Although `.contains()` sounds like an assertion and can be used as one, the intention is aimed for selecting elements.
-I written about different ways of <nuxt-link to="/cypress-basics-selecting-elements">selecting elements with Cypress</nuxt-link> in the past, and `.contains()` makes a great addition to that.
+I written about different ways of [selecting elements with Cypress](/cypress-basics-selecting-elements) in the past, and `.contains()` makes a great addition to that.
 Even if you don’t have the tested app under full control, these commands can definitely be a good substitution over xpath or complicated css selectors.

 If you enjoyed this, feel free to follow me on [Twitter](https://twitter.com/filip_hric/) or on [LinkedIn](https://www.linkedin.com/in/filip-hric-11a5b1126/).